 You can also view and manage some of your personalized information online using our My Account feature at www.cra.gc.ca/myaccount.
-To use this service you will have to register online for a User ID and Password.
-This process requires the mailing of an activation code to you, after you have registered.
-The mailing takes approximately five business days to receive (15 days if mailed to an address outside Canada and the United States).
+To use this service you have to register for a Government of Canada epass that will give you a User ID and Password.
+We will mail you a CRA Security Code, which will take approximately five business days to receive.